ducchungtx/nodejs-rest-api-full/README.md

 - Add passport-jwt and create the strategy
 - add jsonswebtoken library
 - How can I send less info to the front-end ?
 Like i don't want to send the password

+## 6. Creation a post
+- Create the post model
+- Add the user id as the author
+- Resolve error I did with joi